D1plo1d/raves-on-rust/README.md

 Features:

-- **Super simple rendering** - the raves-on-rust receiver displays the OSC colors array exactly as it's received
+- **Super simple rendering** - the raves-on-rust receiver displays OSC colors arrays exactly as it receives them so a receiver never needs to be re-compiled to show fancy new patterns.
+Any pattern you want can be displayed by just sending OSC packets over wifi.
 - **Scalable design** - a laptop can send to just one receiver for a small project or a whole array of raves-on-rust receivers for a larger installation.
 - **Build in Rust** - who wouldn't want their LEDs running [the most loved language in the world!?](https://www.reddit.com/r/rust/comments/owll2j/rust_is_the_most_loved_language_six_years_in_a/)